 Let's be honest, s'mores are a big part of it

-As part of our series on Gap Years, sabbaticals, big trips and everything in between, today’s blog comes from David Broadley, a Travel Expert in our Sheffield store.
+Today’s blog comes from David Broadley, a Travel Expert in our Sheffield store.

 I’d had enough of the UK, didn’t fancy getting a job, had itchy feet, and I’d met a beautiful Australian girl (we’re all young and stupid at some point) – Down Under it was!